 So, is there a way around this if you want to adhere to paleo diet guidelines?
 The short answer is to use high carb fruits as your go-to for workout energy.
 Whether you use them immediately pre-workout or you indulge the first thing in the morning or both.
 Fruits like bananas, cherries, and pineapples are super good for this.

 The other solution is to rely on oats.
-Oats are one of the more hotly debated foods on the paleo circuit.
+Oats are one of the more hotly debated foods on the circuit.

 If you are reading this, you also probably heard most of your life that oatmeal is healthy for you.
 So, this is one of those catch-22’s where you can’t win.
-I’ll venture to say that using oatmeal strategically as a workout food can be managed on the paleo diet.
+I’ll venture to say that using oatmeal strategically as a workout food can be managed on this diet.
 Usually, if people are using grain as a source of energy, they have it in their pre-workout meal.